 For women who have fairly regular menstrual cycles and have under gone a fertility evaluation with the findings of mild to moderate male factor, suspected luteal phase deficiency, endometriosis or unexplained infertility, CC can be utilized along with intrauterine insemination (IUI) to increase the chances of conception.
 Conception rates for these indications are dependent on the women’s age and the motile sperm count.
 For women under age 35, conception rates are 11% per cycle with 25% of couples achieving a pregnancy within 3 cycles of treatment.
 Although this percentage rate is somewhat low, for couples who have not used any form of prevention for 2 years and have not achieved a pregnancy, spontaneous success rates (without treatment) drop to approximately 3% per cycle, suggesting a benefit for CC/IUI.
 For couples with unexplained infertility, CC is prescribed as 100 mg (two tablets) usually initiated on day 3 or 4 of the cycle.
 The majority of The Reproductive Medicine Group patients undergoing CC/IUI cycles are monitored with ultrasounds and use the trigger medication Ovidrel to induce ovulation and improve timing for the IUI procedure.
 CC is a relatively inexpensive medication.
 Risks and side effects include: hot flashes, breast tenderness, headache, moodiness/irritability and ovarian cyst formation.
 Ovarian cysts generally resolve spontaneously although on rare occasions could result in severe pain requiring bed rest or even hospitalization.
 Rarely, visual disturbances may occur which requires that the medication be discontinued.
 If this occurs, the CC should not be used in subsequent cycles.
 The risk of multiple pregnancy is increased with the use of CC with twin pregnancy occurring in 9% of pregnancies achieved with CC and triplet pregnancy in less than 1%.
 CC can thin the endometrial lining and/or thicken the cervical mucous.
 The endometrial thickness can be monitored by ultrasound evaluation during the cycle.

 Letrozole is an aromatase inhibitor that is utilized to decrease the risk of breast cancer recurrence.
 However, it was discovered that its anti-estrogenic properties actually make it useful for fertility enhancement.
-Femara acts as an estrogen receptor blocker.
+Femara is a fertility medication which acts as an estrogen receptor blocker.
 The initial decline in estrogen stimulates the pituitary gland to secrete FSH which encourages the egg(s)/follicle(s) to develop.
 While letrozole works similarly to CC in terms of inducing ovulation, there are several important differences.
 Letrozole is cleared from the body more quickly than CC and has less negative effects on the endometrial lining and cervical mucous.
 Some women who fail to ovulate with CC may respond to letrozole.
 Letrozole comes as a 2.5 mg tablet.
 For fertility purposes, the usual dose is one to two tablets daily for 5 days generally beginning day 3, 4, or 5 of the cycle.

 The most common side effects of letrozole include hot flashes, headaches, muscle or joint pain, fatigue, nausea or swelling of the hands/feet.
 Ovarian cysts can occur following letrozole use.
 The risk of twins is increased with the use of letrozole but is thought to be less common than with CC.